mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-serverless/_index.md

 ## Conclusion

 You now know how to create a Mattermost App in Go.
-If you have questions about building Apps or want to show off what you're building, join us on the [Mattermost Apps channel in the Mattermost Community server](https://community.mattermost.com/core/channels/mattermost-apps)!
+If you have questions about building Apps or want to show off what you're building, join us on the {{<newtabref title="Mattermost Apps" href="https://community.mattermost.com/core/channels/mattermost-apps">}} channel in the Mattermost Community server!